silentorb/marloth-story/books/fairytale/part2.md

 and everywhere!
 There's even been talk of the toymaker himself coming this way!"

-"But they aren't here for the King.
+"They aren't here for the King.
 They're here for the princess."

 "Yes, but if it wasn't for the king they'd---wait a minute!
 How would you know that?"